- Zeb Carlson

 Even on the days when it feel like the odds are stacked against us, there are a few keys that prove over and over to be incredibly helpful.
 Here are 5 tips I frequently share with my clients and teams.

-Define your primary objectives.
+Stick to your objectives.

-Let's make sure you have answered this question: What's your marketing ambition?
+What's your marketing ambition?

+With your ambition named, you're going to build out your goals and objectives into a centralized format.
 Tack that 1-pager on the wall by your desk and the copy machine, and share broadly throughout the organization.
 Use the objectives to ask yourself, "how does the thing I'm working on now help achieve our objectives?".